Boat Charter Rules for Boat Owners

 Popular Boat Charter Vessel Errors

-According to the USCG the following rules are the most violated by boat charter owners:
+According to the USCG the following boat charter rules are the most violated by boat charter owners:

 - The boat charter cannot carry more than 12 passengers without a Certificate of Inspection.